deercreeklabs/f1-seller-client/seller.md

 ## Authentication Integration

 The F1 Shopping Cart service cooperates with the seller server to authenticate shoppers.
 This is done via an HTTP GET request from the shopper's browser client.
 The seller server must provide a route that accepts the request only if the shopper is authenticated.
-It should then call the F1 server via the Seller API to get an authentication token.
+It should then call the generateAuthToken method on the SellerClient an authentication token.
 Finally, it should return the shopper's user id and the authentication token to the shopper in a JSON-encoded array.
 Here is an example using Laravel 4: